ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ![](/assets/2024-01-06/commodity-tech-lever.png)
 <sub>Commodity tech is the lever that generates business value.
-Deep tech is the differentiator </sub>
+Deep tech is the differentiator.</sub>

 ### Chesterton fences and historical context.